raspberrypilearning/generic-api-google-assistant/en/step_1.md

 ![cloud console](images/1-cloud-console.png)

-- If you clicked the dropdown, then you can  can click on the **+** symbol to create a new project.
+- If you clicked the drop-down, then you can  can click on the **+** symbol to create a new project.

 ![name project](images/2-create-project.png)